Native Seed

 Non-native perennials — such as tall fescue, perennial rye, crown vetch, and birdsfoot trefoil — are very competitive and will persist to the point of adversely affecting survival of native seedlings.
 These species should not be used in permanent or temporary mixes for sites planted to natives.

-Seed mixes for shoulders
+Seed Mixes for Shoulders

 Native species are not used on the shoulder.
 Examples of seed mixes that withstand repeated mowing and are well-suited to shoulder conditions follow.